 In 1992, I logged into a MUD variant called MUCK, and I have been involved with them ever since.
-MUCKs aren’t quite games, so my musings on them and on Second Life get their own page.
+MUCKs are more virtual reality than games, in my opinion, so my musings on them and on Second Life get their own page.

 Despite some desultory forays into turn-based games on BBSes, I didn’t really play games online until Game Neverending.
-Soon after that I played Star Wars Galaxies, EverQuest II, World of Warcraft, and the glorious world of Glitch (RIP).
-In January of 2013, I began playing The Lord of the Rings Online.
+Soon after that I played Star Wars Galaxies, EverQuest II, World of Warcraft, The Lord of the Rings Online, and the glorious world of Glitch (RIP).
+Occasionally I can be bothered to play mobile games too.

 I still consider Myst to be the best video game of all time.